saurabhsen24/PaintApp/README.md

 * Save the images in our mobile.

-* We can select the thickness of the images if needed.
+* We can select the thickness of the brush if needed.

 * We can select various colors to draw